 Description: Historic building containing a very small local history exhibition; council chamber and jail cell to view by guided tour upstairs - unavailable on our visit.

-Open (2017): Daily, April to September; weekend afternoons, October to March
+Open (2019): Every afternoon, April to September; weekend afternoons, October to March

 |[John Muir's Birthplace Museum]|